-- a) in the directors' opinion, the attached VPEG3A financial statements and notes, as set out above, present fairly VPEG3A's financial position as at 30 June 2018 and of its performance for the year ended on that date and comply with accounting standards to the extent disclosed in Note 1 to the financial statements: - b) in the director's opinion, there are reasonable grounds to believe that VPEG3A will be able to pay its debts as and when they become due and payable.
+- a) in the directors' opinion, the attached financial statements and notes, as set out on pages 40 to 53, present fairly the Fund's financial position as at 30 June 2019 and of its performance for the year ended on that date and comply with accounting standards to the extent disclosed in Note 1 to the financial statements; - b) in the director's opinion, there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.

-This declaration is made in accordance with a resolution of the Directors' of the Trustee of VPEG3A, Vantage Asset Management Pty Limited.
+This declaration is made in accordance with a resolution of the Directors' of the Trustee Vantage Asset Management Pty Limited.